ValentinaGamova/Hello-World/README.md

 # Hello-World
 Hello, guys)
-It's my first experience wiht GitHub and i hope we will be friends)
+It's my first experience with GitHub and i hope we will be friends)